37 Amazing Amtrak Routes You Can Take Across North America

 If you’re looking to get down south, the Carolinian will take you from New York to Charlotte, North Carolina, in thirteen and a half hours.
 Major stops include DC, Richmond, Virginia, and North Carolina’s capital, Raleigh.
 Amenities included on this train ride include a cafe car, Wi-Fi, bike racks, and the allowance for small pets.
 There is also a business class option.

 Destinations: New York – Washington – Charleston – Savannah – Jacksonville – Orlando – Tampa/Miami

 This overnight Amtrak route will take around 28 hours from New York to Miami.
 You’ll have the opportunity to stop in the beautiful Palmetto state or explore the southern hospitality of Savannah, GA.
-However, if you’re on a mission to get to sunny Florida, there are roomettes, bedrooms, and suites available.
+However, if you’re on a mission to get to sunny Florida beaches, there are roomettes, bedrooms, and suites available.
 Amenities include cafe services, bicycle storage, and Wi-Fi.
 There is also a business class option.

 #15 – Crescent

 Destinations: New York – Washington – Charlottesville – Charlotte – Atlanta – Birmingham – New Orleans

 The Crescent will take you from New York to New Orleans in around 30 hours.
 This Amtrak journey will take you through Virginia, North Carolina, Georgia, and Alabama before its final stop in New Orleans.
 What a great trip for a group of friends looking to celebrate Mardi Gras or a bachelorette celebration!
 Amenities on this route include Wi-Fi, roomettes, bedrooms, suites, cafe services, and the option to bring a small pet.

 Destinations: New Haven – Springfield – Northampton – Greenfield